 Rancho Palos Verdes’ own Terranea Resort, is a big supporter of PV blue butterfly restoration and the PVPLC.
 Although the 102-acre resort doesn’t have any PV blues that anyone knows of, the resort harbors another threatened butterfly species: the El Segundo blue butterfly.
 Even so, it may just be a matter of time, as the PVPLC is restoring PV blue habitat at the Alta Vicente Reserve—across the street from Terranea.

 In recognition of Earth Day, Conservancy personnel will be setting up an outreach exhibit for Terranea guests, organizing a native plant station and guiding a nature hike.
-To boot, the resort purchased 30,000 native plants from the PVPLC and replanted them on its coastal bluff property.
+To boot, PVPLC will be the recipient of funds raised from April’s Full Moon Yoga and Chef’s Table Dinner.

 Adrienne believes that the “level of awareness” is much greater now than before when the PV blue went AWOL, and the Conservancy’s education programs are a big reason why.
 Louise agrees: “We are trying to initiate connection, education and appreciation of the PV blue butterfly.”